dfedde/git-clean-branches/README.md

 # Git clean-branches

-This will remove any branches that where tracking a remote branch that have been removed.
+This will remove any branches that where tracking a remote branch that have been removed from the remote.

 # Usage
 remove all branches that are no longer on the origin remote and are merged into the current branch